Chart Color Schemes

 Infrastructure

-Byron Bay has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally
+Byron Bay has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of twenty projects that are expected to impact this area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified twenty projects likely impacting the area.
 Notable projects include Byron Bay Drainage Upgrade, Bohemian Byron Bay, MARE Apartments, and 29 Shirley Street Apartments.
-The following list details those projects likely to be most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.